 Citrus fruit decay is one of the most important constraints that affect fresh citrus quality and marketing values.
-It is most often caused by fungal or oomycete pathogens that grow and develop in the hot and wet conditions typical of Florida.
+It is most often caused by fungal or oomycete pathogens that grow and develop in hot and wet conditions typical of Florida.
 The most common postharvest fungal decays of Florida citrus are Diplodia stem-end rot (Lasiodiplodia theobromae), green mold (Penicillium digitatum), and Phomopsis stem-end rot (Diaporthe citri).
 Other fungal decays include sour rot (Geotrichum citri-aurantii), anthracnose (Colletotrichum gloeosporioides), blue mold (Penicillium italicum), and less frequently, Alternaria stem-end rot (black rot; Alternaria alternata).
-Decays by oomycete pathogens are mainly brown rot (primarily Phytophthora palmivora and P. nicotianae/P. parasitica) that occasionally cause commercially important losses of citrus fruit.
+Decays by oomycete pathogens are mainly brown rot (primarily Phytophthora palmivora and P. nicotianae) occasionally causing commercially important losses of citrus fruit.
 Losses from these diseases can be reduced using the practices discussed below.

 Minimizing Fruit Injuries

-Mechanical injuries to the fruit peel during fruit harvesting and subsequent handling are the principle sites for infection by wound-mediated pathogens such as P. digitatum (green mold), P. italicum (blue mold), and G. citri-aurantii (sour rot).
+Mechanical injuries to the fruit peel during fruit harvesting and subsequent handling are the principal sites for infection by wound-mediated pathogens such as P. digitatum (green mold), P. italicum (blue mold), and G. citri-aurantii (sour rot).
 To reduce pathogen infection and decay, care should always be taken to minimize fruit injuries during fruit harvesting, packing, storage, and shipping.

 Importance of Sanitation